pochlebiacz/tbd-workshop-1-z9/tasks-phase1.md

     4. Description of network communication (ports, why it is necessary to specify the host for the driver) of Apache Spark running from Vertex AI Workbech

+        Apache Spark running from Vertex AI Workbench requires specifying the driver host because Spark executors must be able to establish a direct connection to the driver, which acts as the central coordinator.
+This necessitates opening specific ports, as well as ensuring firewall rules allow traffic between components.
+Proper network setup ensures stable execution of distributed Spark jobs across the VPC.
 10. Create a new PR and add costs by entering the expected consumption into Infracost For all the resources of type: `google_artifact_registry`, `google_storage_bucket`, `google_service_networking_connection` create a sample usage profiles and add it to the Infracost task in CI/CD pipeline.
 Usage file [example](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml)